kevinjeremia/fcc-2/README.md

-# fcc-2
+# freeCodeCamp 2nd Project
-Free Code Camp 2nd Project
+This is my entry for freeCodeCamp 2nd project.